 CIVIL RIGHTS RESTORATION

 We partner with the community to offer free and public workshops several times a year that can help individuals with Arizona and federal convictions to restore their Civil Rights and set aside their convictions, intended for those who have already completed their sentences.
-The workshops are hosted by The Pima County Clerk of the Superior Court, the Civil Rights Restoration Clinic of the James E. Rogers College of Law, University of Arizona, the Office of the Pima County Public Defender, and Second Chance.
+The workshops are hosted by the Pima County Clerk of the Superior Court, Pima County Public Defense Services, Pima County Justice Court, the Civil Rights Restoration Clinic of the James E. Rogers College of Law at the University of Arizona, and Second Chance.

 Restore Your Rights